ihedvall/ihedvall/README.md

 I am Ingemar Hedvall.
-Retired software engineer that keeps up the old skills by doing minor projects.
-I like to work with C++ and open source softwares.
+Retired software/hardware engineer that keeping up the old skills by doing minor projects.
+I like to work with C++/Go/Rust and open source softwares.
-Currently I am working with a project involving measurement files (Report Server).
+Currently I am working with a project involving measurement (MDF) files .